View weight loss medications

 When working up a sweat, you’ll lose more water than usual.
 So it’s even more important to keep a water bottle nearby and make sure you’re sippin’ on it throughout your workout.

-You may have heard you should aim for eight glasses of water a day for optimal health.
-But there’s actually no hard-and-fast rule about how much water you should drink — and that’s even more true when it comes to water for weight loss.
+You may have heard you should aim for eight cups of water a day for optimal health.
+But there’s actually no hard-and-fast rule about how much water you should drink — and that’s even more true when it comes to drinking water for weight loss.

-Also, it’s not the same for everyone.
-How much water you need to lose weight depends on factors like your daily activity levels and how hot it is where you live.
+Also, the numbers are not the same for everyone.
+How much water you need depends on factors like your daily activity levels and how hot it is where you live.

 Weight loss treatment that puts you first

-Now that we’ve established that drinking more water could help you lose weight, it’s time to start drinking up.
+Now that we’ve established that drinking more water could help you lose weight, it’s time to drink up.

-Here are our tips to increase your water intake:
+Here are some tips to increase your water intake

 • Carry a water bottle with you everywhere — bonus points if it’s a reusable bottle you enjoy using.

-• Add a slice of lemon, lime or cucumber to your water if you don’t like the taste of it plain.
+• Add a slice of lemon, lime, or cucumber to your water if you need to jazz up the taste of plain water — or drink sparkling water.

 • Drink water with meals — make it a non-negotiable on your dinner table.